paavels/EBICS.Net/README.md

 </ItemGroup>
 ```

-In an ASP.NET environment you just need to pass the `LoggerFactory` instance you get from the depency injection container to NetEbics.
+In an ASP.NET environment you just need to pass the `LoggerFactory` instance you get from the depency injection container to EbicsNet.

 ```csharp
 public MyController(ILoggerFactory loggerFactory)